redhat-et/jumpstarter/website/content/en/docs/Tutorials/Tekton/_index.md

        	--showlog
 ```
 ## Known limitations
-The current implementation is not aware of the nodes where test harnesses could be attached (i.e. if there is a direct physical connection from host to hardware like in the jumpstarter board).
+The current implementation is not aware of the nodes where test harnesses could be attached (i.e. if there is a direct physical connection from host to hardware like in the dutlink board).

 Some future test harneses could be network-driven, that would remove this limitation.
 Or future jumpstarter arquitectures could be accessed via a broker.
 A temporary solution
 could be to use a `nodeSelector` to make sure the tasks are scheduled in the node(s) where